chetnashah/webconcepts/expressjsNotes.md

 * Purpose of `serializeUser` and `deserializeUser` : Convert a db record for a user to a cookie and vice-versa.
 Usually we take the record and just extract the id and send it as a cookie to browser.
 And when a client request comes with cookie containing user id, we deserialize the user record from db using the id inside the cookie that came in the request.

 There is 1:1 relationship between cookie's sid <-> user, managed by passport.

+#### Verify Callback in Passport

+Strategies require what is known as a verify callback.
+The purpose of a verify callback is to find the user that possesses a set of credentials.

+verifycb :: credentials -> done(user);

+When Passport authenticates a request, it parses the credentials contained in the request.
+It then invokes the verify callback with those credentials as arguments, in this case username and password.
+If the credentials are valid, the verify callback invokes done to supply Passport with the user that authenticated.

 ####